dennishnf/project-xr-glasses/README.md

 ## Using this repository

-Download or clone, then Settings Build and Run, then Switch Platform to Android.
+1. Download or clone

+2. Go to "Settings Build and Run", then select "Android" and then "Switch Platform".

-Also, install the packages: AR Fundation, AR Core XR Plugin, ARKit Face Tracking, ARKit XR Pluigin.
+3. Install the packages: AR Fundation, AR Core XR Plugin, ARKit Face Tracking, ARKit XR Pluigin.

+4. That's all :)